 Community support from the Friends of the Wapack (a volunteer group dedicated to preserving the Wapack Trail), Town of New Ipswich Conservation Commission, foundations, and private citizens allowed NWT to successfully close on this project.
 Thank you to everyone who has donated and helped in this effort!

-If you are interested in hunting on the Binney Hill Wilderness Preserve, please visit the Binney Hill Hunting Permission website for rules and hunting permission.
+If you are interested in hunting on the Binney Hill Wilderness Preserve, please visit our Hunting Program page.

 The State of New Hampshire has identified this area as the highest ranked habitat in the region in its Wildlife Action Plan.